Call us: 651-291-7263

 It’s safe to say one of the most common causes of all accidents out on the road is because of the actions of one or more drivers driving recklessly or with negligence.
 When a car accident does occur, the police will have to decipher which driver was at fault, mainly by finding out who broke a law or rule.

-Negligent driving is defined differently in every state, but in general, it means that someone failed to be reasonably careful and did something that the average person would know could harm another driver.
+Negligent driving is defined differently in every state.
+In general, it means that someone failed to be reasonably careful and did something that the average person would know could harm another driver.
 Some common examples of negligent driving include ignoring speed limits, failing to signal when turning, DUI, disobeying traffic signals, distracted driving, failing to drive safely in poor weather, etc.

-There are many other causes besides a driver’s specific actions that cause accidents all of the time, and these causes are just as important to recognize when out on the road.
+There are many other causes besides a driver’s specific actions that cause accidents all of the time.
+These causes are just as important to recognize when out on the road.
 Some of the more common examples of these would be things like a defect in a vehicle, a defective surface of the road, or traffic signals/signs that aren’t clearly visible or are malfunctioning.

 [What do I do if I’m injured by an Uber or Lyft driver?]